Topology and retardation effect of a giant atom in a topological waveguide: Theoretical Model and Energy Spectrum

-\textit{Model and energy spectrum}.---As schematically shown in Figs.~\ref{Energylevel} (a) and (b), we consider a two-level giant atom, with ground state $|g\rangle$ and excited state $|e\rangle$, which is coupled to a SSH chain waveguide via two sites.
-The interaction Hamiltonian of the SSH chain, formed by $2L$ resonators with the same frequency, is
+As schematically shown in Fig.~\ref{Energylevel} (a), we consider that a two-level giant atom, with ground state $|g\rangle$ and excited state $|e\rangle$, is coupled to a SSH chain waveguide via two points.
+The Hamiltonian of the SSH chain, consisting of $L$ unit cells, is